sourcehut-mirrors/chawan/doc/architecture.md

 css/ contains CSS parsing, cascading, layout, and rendering.

-Note that CSS (at least 2.0 and onward) was designed for pixel-based displays, not for character-based ones.
-So we have to round a lot, and sometimes this goes wrong.
-(This is mostly solved by the omission of certain problematic properties and some heuristics in the layout engine.)
+Note that CSS (at least 2.0 and onward) was designed for pixel-based displays, not for character-based ones, so we have to round a lot.
+The layout engine includes some heuristics around this so that the result is usually still acceptable.

 Also, some (now) commonly used features like CSS grid are not implemented yet, so websites using those look ugly.

 ### Parsing, cascading

 The parser is not very interesting, it's just an implementation of the CSS 3 parsing module.
-The latest iteration of the selector parser is pretty good.
-The media query parser and the CSS value parser both work OK, but are missing some commonly used features like variables.
+Overall it works fairly well.

 Cascading works OK.
 To speed up selector matching, various properties are hashed to filter out irrelevant CSS rules.
 However, no further style optimization exists yet (such as Bloom filters or style interning).

 Style calculation is incremental, and results are cached until an element's style is invalidated, so re-styles are quite fast.
-(The invalidation logic is primitive, but as far as I can tell, it's good enough in most cases.)
+(The invalidation logic is primitive, but it's good enough in most cases.)

 ### Layout